TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/monitoring/tyk-monitoring.md

-#### 1. API Management Components Health
+#### 1. API Monitoring

-This is not different from the health of your APIs and would generally flow into the same dashboards, but we’re going to break this up to focus on the Tyk components.
+Monitoring encompasses the deep insight into the health of individual components.
+Monitoring encompasses health statistics and instrumentations of servers as well as the software itself, APIs and Tyk components.

-Please [go here](/docs/planning-for-production/monitoring/tyk-components/) to read about this.
+Please [go here](/docs/planning-for-production/monitoring/tyk-components/) to read more about Tyk component monitoring and how to set it up.

 #### 2. Infrastructure sizing & scaling